Bassi Wildlife Sanctuary

 Bassi Wildlife Sanctuary is a wildlife sanctuary near Bassi in Chittorgarh district of Rajasthan, India, 5 kilometres from the Bassi Fort Palace.
-It covers an area of 15,290 hectares and was established in 1988.
-The sanctuary is located on the western border of the Vindhyachal Ranges and includes the Orai and Bassi dam are part of the sanctuary.
+It covers 15,290 hectares and was established in 1988.
+The sanctuary is located on the western border of the Vindhyachal Ranges and includes the Orai and Bassi dam as part of the sanctuary.
 Antelope, wild boar, panther, mongoose and migratory birds inhabit the sanctuary.

 Animals found at the Bassi Wildlife Sanctuary: